commitech/blackbird/docs/method.md

 Returns a boolean, whether the user can grab the duty specified.
 If the `user` is not a Subcom, then it will always return `true`.

+A Subcom will not be able to grab a duty if doing so will cause at least one of these :

+1. The user will have more than 14 hours of duty in a week.
+A week is defined from Monday to Sunday.
+2. The user will have to rush from CL to YIH (or vice versa) because of consecutive duty.
+3. The user will have to duty for more than 4 hours consecutively.
+4. The user will have to open or close YIH.
+Only MC has the key for YIH.

 ### duty/grab_duty